alphagov/govuk-developer-docs/source/manual/alerts/search-api-index-size-change.html.md

 ---
 owner_slack: "#govuk-2ndline"
-title: Rummager index size has significantly increased/decreased
+title: Search API index size has significantly increased/decreased
 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-related_applications: [rummager]
+related_applications: [search-api]
-last_reviewed_on: 2019-01-14
+last_reviewed_on: 2019-03-26
 review_in: 6 months
 ---

-This alert indicates that a large number of documents have been added to or removed from the [rummager][rummager] search index.
+This alert indicates that a large number of documents have been added to or removed from the [search-api][search-api] search index.

 It compares the current size of the index with the size from one week ago, and triggers the alert if the difference is more than the thresholds [configured in